Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 Classes categorize transactions or balances to track segments of your business, like departments or locations.
 Subclasses are further divisions within classes, allowing more detailed segmentation.
 Classes and subclasses help organize financial data for reporting and analysis purposes.
 They aid in budgeting, profitability analysis, and decision-making.
 They provide a hierarchical structure to better understand business performance.

-32. How do you handle inventory in QuickBooks?
+32. How is inventory managed in QuickBooks?

 Ans: